Calling All Potential Suppliers!

 An “SEO” company (and I use the term lightly) has been bombarding our contact forms with spammy offers of service.
 So far we have had 8 enquiries via different versions of our site in under 24 hours.
 So what is so annoying about their approach?

-1) They clearly don’t believe in their service, because they are hiding behind anonymous e-mail addresses, and never mention their company name.
+1) They clearly don’t believe in their service.
+This is because they are hiding behind anonymous e-mail addresses.
+They also never mention their company name.

 So you are a potential supplier, and you want to know how to approach us, what should you do?

 1) Please read our website, and understand our business first!